Djaa9/oakandiron-fleetbuilder/README.md

 ### TODO

-- Validate number of ships
+- Handle initiative card modifiers for admirals (see todo in data/admirals)
 - Validate legal initiative card selection

 - Make sure only one flag ship can be chosen (Move selection)
-- Handle initiative card modifiers for admirals (see todo in data/admirals)
 - Clear initiative Cards when changing faction
 - Add multiple ships at a time
 - Copy ship